-- 8) When you have your mouse over one of the darkest pixels you can find, you can click on it to set that as the shadows limit for your histogram.
+- 8) When you have your mouse over a dark pixel, you can click on it to set that as the shadows limit for your histogram.
 Try adjusting the Highlights and Midtones in the same way. - 9) Hold down [Alt] and click Reset once you have tried the eyedropper levels options. - 10) Click on the Auto button.
 This will make Photoshop select some suitable input levels for your image.
 The results of this option are usually pretty good, though it's often worth taking the extra time to select the levels yourself. - 11) Click OK when you think you have the best possible levels for the image, either through the auto or manual methods.
-You can also use the Auto option without going in to the levels options by going to the Image menu and selecting one of the adjustments options as shown to the right.
+You can also use the Auto option without going in to the levels options by going to the Image menu and selecting Adjustments and then selecting Auto Levels. - 12) Save the changes to the image when done.